cryostatio/cryostatio.github.io/get-started/index.md

 status: {}
 ```

 Port number `9977` is the default HTTP port that the **Agent** exposes for its internal webserver that services **Cryostat** requests.
-The `CRYOSTAT_AGENT_AUTHORIZATION` value is particularly
-noteworthy: these are the credentials that the **Agent** will include in API requests it makes to **Cryostat** to advertise its own presence.
-You should create a **Kubernetes** `Service Account` for
-this purpose and replace `abcd1234` with the authentication token associated with the service account.
-For testing purposes you may use your own user account's
-authentication token, for example with `oc whoami --show-token`.
+If this port number conflicts with another port used by your application, be sure to change both the `ports.containerPort` spec
+as well as the `CRYOSTAT_AGENT_CALLBACK` environment variable.

 Finally, create a `Service` to enable **Cryostat** to make requests to this **Agent**: